metahkg/metahkg-docs/docs/deploy/setup/env.md

 # mongodb password
 # required
 MONGO_PASSWORD=password

+# mongodb docker image
+# you can change to another docker image compatible with the official mongo image
+# if you are using raspberry pi (armv8 only, armv7 is not supported), uncomment the following line and comment the original line
+# MONGO_IMAGE=registry.gitlab.com/metahkg/bin/mongodb-arm64-bin:6.0
+# see https://gitlab.com/metahkg/bin/mongodb-arm64-bin for more information
+# don't change it if you don't know what you are doing
+# leave it the default value if you are not sure (if using raspberry pi, you must follow the above instructions)
+MONGO_IMAGE=mongo:6.0

 # mongo-express (a mongodb gui) port
 # required only if express is in your options